haninge-geodata/origo-globe-plugin/README.md

 window.OLCesium = OLCesium;
 ```

-Copy files in buildfolder and put in Origo, plugins/globe folder.
+Copy files in build folder and put in Origo, plugins/globe folder.